HackLinux/e8/readme.md

 The designed mechanisms and principles for a working computer (including the architecture, the OS, the tool chain for building running programs) often seems simple and straight-forward at a very high level, yet real working systems are often extremely clunky and complicated.
-On these systems, it is very hard to even play with some simple research ideas.
+As a result, on real systems, it is very hard to even play with some simple research ideas.
 Even if you know how it works at a high level, it is often hard to tell how it really works.